Porsche cashes in on turnaround with consultancy business

-British Airways (ICAG.L), German software company SAP (SAPG.DE), healthcare firm Fresenius Medical Care (FMEG.DE) and Swiss bank UBS UBSN.VX are among the diverse businesses to have turned to Porsche in recent years for management advice.
+British Airways, German software company SAP , healthcare firm Fresenius Medical Care and Swiss bank UBS are among the diverse businesses to have turned to Porsche in recent years for management advice.

-In an industry often criticised for knowing more about theory than practice, Porsche Consulting's team of over 360 can draw on the carmaker's experience of recovering from the brink of insolvency two decades ago, to becoming a 2.6 billion euro (2.05 billion British pounds) profit engine for parent Volkswagen (VOWG_p.DE).
+In an industry often criticised for knowing more about theory than practice, Porsche Consulting's team of over 360 can draw on the carmaker's experience of recovering from the brink of insolvency two decades ago, to becoming a 2.6 billion euro ($3.3 billion) profit engine for parent Volkswagen.

 "The key is to bring in experts who can prove a long success record," said Georg Kniese, a manager at the corporate development unit of SAP, which hired Porsche Consulting in 2008 to help shorten launch cycles for business software.